Mathster0598/MatamuneBot/README.md

 ### Development

 Want to contribute?
 Great!
-Matamune is a open source project, feel free to fork, clone & download!
+Matamune is an open source project, feel free to fork, clone & download!
 Join the [discord](https://discord.gg/s4cmWWd) for more info!

 ### Todos